 Chantilly Cream and optional Strawberry Coulis

 - Optional - make a strawberry coulis sauce - see blog post for the how-to!
-Store in the fridge until needed.340 g Strawberries, 2 tbsp Caster Sugar, ½ Lemon - Juice only
+Store in the fridge until needed.340 g Strawberries, 2 tablespoon Caster Sugar, ½ Lemon - Juice only

 - Create a chantilly cream by whisking up double cream with vanilla extract and icing sugar.
 Whisk on medium speed until soft peaks form, it should not be as thick as the meringue was!
-Store in the fridge until needed.300 ml Double cream, 1 tbsp Icing Sugar, 1 tsp Vanilla Extract
+Store in the fridge until needed.300 ml Double cream, 1 tablespoon Icing Sugar, 1 teaspoon Vanilla Extract

 Assembling strawberry meringue